 · I try to ignore the negative comments that are posted on social media.
 I like to surround myself with positive energy because it’s unhealthy to surround yourself with hate.
 As an adult, it’s easier to brush things off and in an industry where you’re constantly being judged makes you grow a thick skin.

 · As a woman, I want to set a good example for young adults and inspire them to stick up for themselves.
 There are appropriate ways to do so without using force and through one’s words.
 At the end of the day, I can’t control what people say about me but I can inspire and encourage them to be kind and think before they speak spread hurtful messages.

 What Can You Do To Help?

 Celebrity t-shirts are available for purchase at www.customink.com/stopbullying.
-You can support this campaign by designing your own custom bullying prevention t-shirts, Ordering PACER’s Official 2015 Unity Day t-shirt or Take a stand with our celebrity supporters and purchase a t-shirt they designed!
-See link above!
+You can support this campaign by designing your own custom bullying prevention t-shirts, Ordering PACER’s Official 2015 Unity Day t-shirt, or Taking a stand with our celebrity supporters and purchasing a t-shirt they designed!
+See the link above!

 Over the past four years, with the help of all our supporters, CustomInk has donated nearly $120,000 toward bullying prevention efforts!
 Order your t-shirt today and spread the word!

 What Will You Do To Help Stop Bullying?